urbanware-org/pwned-local/README.md

 ### Apply list updates

-In case the website also provides list updates, you can also download them and enhance the password list.
+In case the website also provides list updates, you can enhance the password list with them.

-Download and extract those archives.
-Then, append them to the password list like this:
+Download those files (also archives) and extract them.
+Then, append each of the extracted text files to the password list like this:

 ```bash
 $ cat pwned-passwords-update-2.txt >> pwned-passwords.txt